soundpress/RulesOfNYC/docs/c07/index.rst

 (c) Equipment and personnel shall be provided for the safe and sanitary receipt, tipping, sorting, processing, compaction and storage of non-putrescible solid waste at the transfer station.
 Sufficient standby equipment shall be provided to ensure that no storage problem or public nuisance or condition hazardous to public health or safety is created during scheduled or unscheduled equipment maintenance, or equipment breakdown.
 All indoor transfer station solid waste receipt, tipping, sorting, processing, compaction and storage areas shall include appropriate fire detection and protection equipment and all outdoor transfer station solid waste receipt, tipping, sorting, processing, compaction and storage areas shall include appropriate functioning fire protection equipment and aisle space.

-(d) The transfer station shall comply with the applicable performance standards of the Zoning Resolution of the City of New York and the applicable provisions of the New York City Health Code, including but not limited to Articles 135 and 141.
+(d) The transfer station shall comply with the applicable performance standards of the Zoning Resolution of the City of New York and the applicable provisions of the New York City Health Code, including but not limited to 24 RCNY Health Code Articles 135 and 141.

-(e) A system for the sanitary disposal of sewage and waste water shall be functioning at the transfer station in accordance with the provisions of Articles 143 and 145 of the New York City Health Code and all applicable laws and rules governing the discharge of sewage and waste water.
+(e) A system for the sanitary disposal of sewage and waste water shall be functioning at the transfer station in accordance with the provisions of 24 RCNY Health Code Articles 143 and 145 and all applicable laws and rules governing the discharge of sewage and waste water.

 (f) Cross connection control shall be in place to ensure that waste water does not mix with the drinking water at the transfer station.